Master of Public Administration

 Professional Competencies/Applied Learning (5 Hours)

-All students are required to take a 2 credit hour graduate writing seminar to sharpen the academic writing skills they need to succeed in their studies.
+All students are required to take a two credit hour graduate writing seminar to sharpen the academic writing skills they need to succeed in their studies.

 To assure that the MPA degree is delivering on the distinctive, public service mission of the GVS, students have the option of taking a wide range of elective courses or focusing their attention in a specific area of specialization.
 The curricular content matches the profile in the overall mission of the School and demonstrates consistency and coherence in academic offerings.
 Specific details about electives can be found in the student handbook.